 Noctua makes most of its fans in a brown and cream-white color scheme.
 I actually like it.
 It reminds me of a salted chocolate and caramel mousse.
 I’m a huge fan of desserts, however, you may not be.
 It’s one of the reasons they’re so unique.
 It’s not a huge issue if you don’t plan on showcasing the insides of your computer.

 The cooler is a bit bulky for a low profile cooler.
 It may not fit comfortably into your MITX case.
 Pay close attention to your case’s clearance specs.
 You’ll need a clearance of at least above 65 mm.

-During initial set up, the SecuFirm2 mount may require you to remove your motherboard completely to screw the mount on from the back.
-Some users may find this annoying but once you’ve inserted and secured the mount, it will be smooth sailing from there on.
+During the initial setup, the SecuFirm2 mount may require you to remove your motherboard completely to screw the mount on from the back.
+Some users may find this annoying but once you’ve inserted and secured the mount, it will be smooth sailing from thereon.

 The mounting system makes aligning the heat sink to the CPU a lot easier.
 The bracket only requires two connections while most coolers will need four.
 Even with just two connections, the cooler feels secure and firm.

 Noctua CPU coolers have a reputation for producing great scopes of delivery.
 With the cooler, you get the fan, a low-noise adapter, an excellent high-grade thermal paste, the mounting kit, and a case badge.